prrao87/prrao87.github.io/content/posts/meilisearch-async/index.md

 ## Meilisearch task queue

-Just like we are aiming to do the data loading asynchronously, Meilisearch itself does things asynchronously, under the hood.
+Just like the data is loaded asynchronously, Meilisearch itself does things asynchronously, under the hood[^8].
+The data that's loaded into Meilisearch is not immediately available, because it's being indexed in the background.
+In creating the index, Meilisearch creates roughly 20 data structures, with each batch processed concurrently in the order they came in.

+One caveat here is that as more and more data gets ingested, for really huge datasets (hundreds of millions of records), the indexing takes progressively longer, especially if long-form text fields are indexed.
+In any case, searching through these large dumps of data isn't the primary use case for Meilisearch, as described in their blog[^4].
+Before indexing any data in Meilisearch, it's always a good idea to understand what indexing involves, and to read the docs to optimize the indexing process. 😅

 # Case 1: Sync